 The socioeconomic section begins with an overview of the socioeconomic context for the region, presents relevant socioeconomic data trends including commercial pounds sold, revenues, and prices, and lists relevant socioeconomic studies from the past year.
 Fish prices were generally high for Hawaii archipelagic MUS fisheries in 2021.
 For Hawaii MUS, the Deep-7 bottomfish complex comprised 77% of the revenue, uku comprised 21%, and crustaceans comprised just 2%.
 While the total number of sales from commercial marine licenses (CMLs) has continuously declined since 2015, there were 347 CMLs that reported sales data to DAR in 2021, down from 362 in 2020.
 In the Hawaii Deep 7 bottomfish fishery, there were 136,062 lb sold in 2021 at an average adjusted price of \$8.36/lb for a revenue of \$1,137,655.
 In the uku fishery, 52,087 lb were sold at an average adjusted price of \$5.98/lb for a revenue of \$311,521.
-There were 3,169 lb of crustacean MUS sold at an average adjusted price of \$8.17/lb for a revenue of \$25,881.
-For the top-ten harvested ECS in Hawaii, there were 458,972 lb sold for a revenue of \$1,684,115 in 2021, which was less than the revenue and pounds sold for the top 10 species in 2020.
-Priority ECS in Hawaii had 106,730 lb sold for a revenue of \$410,290 in 2021, which was also less than the revenue and pounds sold for the top 10 species (i.e., a different list composition) in 2020.
+There were 3,169 lb of crustacean MUS sold at an average adjusted price of \$8.37/lb for a revenue of \$1,684,115 in 2021, which was less than the revenue and pounds sold for the top 10 species in 2020.
+Priority ECS in Hawaii had 106,730 lb sold for a revenue of \$410,290 in 2021, which was also less than the revenue and pounds sold for the top 10 species in 2020.

 The protected species section of this report summarizes information and monitors protected species interactions in fisheries managed under the Hawaii FEP using proxy indicators such as fishing effort and shifts in gear dynamics.
 Protected species considered include sea turtles, sea birds, marine mammals, sharks, rays, and corals, many of which are protected under the Endangered Species Act (ESA), the Marine Mammal Protection Act (MMPA), and/or the Migratory Bird Treaty Act (MBTA).
 The fisheries included in the Hawaii FEP generally have limited impacts to protected species, and currently do not have any federal observer coverage.
 Fishing effort and other characteristics are monitored to detect any potential change to the scale of impacts to protected species.
 Fishery performance data in this report indicate that there have been no notable changes in the fisheries that would affect the potential for interactions with protected species, and there is no other information that indicates that impacts to protected species have changed in recent years.
 In 2020, NMFS published a proposed rule to designate critical habitat for threatened coral species in the Western Pacific region (85 FR 76262, November 27, 2020).
-Also in 2020, it was determined that a designation of critical habitat for the oceanic whitetip shark is not prudent, as there are no areas within US jurisdiction that meet the definition of critical habitat.
+Also in 2020, it was determined that a designation of critical habitat for the definition of critical habitat.
 Lastly, in 2020, a draft recovery plan for the MHI insular distinct population segment false killer whale, and the final recovery plan is anticipated in 2021.